Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Why Front Clip Harnesses Work Better for Pulling

 A back-clip harness distributes pulling force right across your dog’s chest and shoulders — which is exactly the leverage a determined dog needs to pull harder.
 A front clip harness flips the geometry.
 When your dog lunges forward, the leash attachment at the chest causes them to pivot sideways rather than charge ahead.
 The pulling motion gets interrupted without pain, choking, or yanking on the throat.
+The redirection effect is almost immediate for most dogs — they lunge, get turned sideways, lunge again, get turned again, and within a single walk many of them start to figure out that pulling isn’t getting them anywhere.
+Plenty of owners report the change on the very first outing.
+For dogs with joint concerns or arthritis, pairing a front-clip harness with proper rest matters too — our guide to the best orthopedic dog beds for large dogs covers what to look for when supporting an aging or hard-working dog.

 The 6 Best Front Clip Dog Harnesses (2026)